Best Museums in Chicago

 • Irving Penn (fashion, portraits and still lifes), among others.

 In addition, there are temporary exhibitions, educational workshops and other activities offered by the museum.
-Just go to the museum's official website to check the calendar.
+Just log on to the museum's official website to check the calendar.

 • Location: 600 South Michigan Avenue, Chicago.